Our experts explain how a healthy plant-based vegan diet can positively impact those suffering from type 2 diabetes.

 Basic principles of a vegan diet for type 2 diabetes

 Type 2 diabetes is usually (but not always) linked to increased body weight and especially to abdominal obesity.

 When the body’s metabolism can’t keep up with the amount and type of food eaten, droplets of fat are stored under the skin, but also in muscle and liver cells.
 Where and how you store fat is largely genetic.

 When the amount of fat in the cells reaches a certain level, it reduces the cells’ ability to react to insulin correctly, leading to insulin resistance.
-Studies show the resistance in muscles and the liver is strongly linked to fat storage in these tissues.
+Studies show the resistance in muscles and the liver is strongly linked to fat storage in these tissues4.

 By eating a vegan diet filled with wholefoods, you can not only prevent yourself from developing type 2 diabetes, but also treat the condition if you already have it.